2017 Uppsala rape: Crime

 The Local, an English language news website, reported that "the alleged crime took place in an apartment in the city of Uppsala early on Sunday morning.
 The victim was reportedly close to unconscious."
 It is alleged that three men entered the 31-year-old woman's apartment the prior night, armed with at least one handgun.
 The BBC reports that "Josefine Lundgren, 21, called the police when she saw the video.
 Speaking to Swedish tabloid Expressen, she said she saw one of the men tear the woman's clothes off and lie on top of her.
 She also said one of the men had a gun."
-The Expressen online newspaper went on to say that "Police are investigating a case of suspected sexual abuse against a woman who was filmed and sent out live on Facebook on Sunday morning."
+The online newspaper Expressen went on to say that "[p]olice are investigating a case of suspected sexual abuse against a woman who was filmed and sent out live on Facebook on Sunday morning."
 One of the men admitted to the crime during the video itself.

 Shortly after, Facebook took the video down, though there are reportedly still copies of the video being shared.
 Witnesses stated that there was a second video taken after the assault had occurred, wherein the woman denied that she was raped.
 Due to the fact that it was filmed by one of her alleged rapists, who openly demeans and belittles her throughout the video, some news outlets point out the possibility that she may have been coerced.
 In it, the man filming taunted the woman, yet denied having participated in the assault, claiming that the woman had hepatitis C, and attempted to convince her that no sexual assault had taken place at all.
 He began to mock her as she consulted a friend over the phone about the legal definition of rape, at one point repeatedly saying "Du blev våldtagen.
 Där fick vi fram svaret!" ("You were raped.
 There we have the answer!") while laughing, then, addressing the camera, states that he would "fuck her tonight" ("[Jag ska] knulla henne ikväll"), at which point police arrived at the scene.